manuelavolpe/local-PTHA-docs/docs/spack/leonardo.md

     ```
     module load spack/0.19.1-d71
     ```
-1. create and activate the environment with the following commands:
+1. move to the desired folder and create and activate the environment with the following commands:
     ```
+    cd /path-to-folder/
     spack env create -d spack_env_name
-    spack env activate [-p] ~/spack_env_name
+    spack env activate [-p] spack_env_name
     ```
     Note that the `-d` option will create the environment in the current folder, typically the `home` folder but can be a dedicated one [^footnote1].
+The environment can be activate from any folder by adding the complete path to the command.
 The `-p` is just a flag to visualize the environment is active.

 1. add Python and py-pip to the environment and install them
     ```